squeakerdev/yaml_helpers/README.md

 # yaml_helpers
-Code sample of YAML helper functions from a client project.
+Code sample of some YAML helper functions from a client project.